-Our M.Ed. in Child Studies program offers an interdisciplinary degree through the Department of Psychology and Human Development.
-Building upon Peabody College’s long tradition of excellence, our program is designed to train knowledgeable practitioners and researchers in a range of fields related to child and adolescent development.
-Throughout our program, students are encouraged to integrate research, theory, and practice.
+The M.Ed. in Child Studies program offers an interdisciplinary degree through the Department of Psychology and Human Development.
+Building upon Peabody College’s long tradition of excellence, the program is designed to train knowledgeable practitioners and researchers in a range of fields related to child and adolescent development.
+Throughout the program, students are encouraged to integrate research, theory, and practice.
 These goals and expectations are outlined in the Program Philosophy.

-All students choose to complete one of two tracks: the Applied Professional Track is well-suited for students who are interested in working directly with children and families in practitioner roles (e.g., Board Certified Behavior Analysts, Child Life Specialists, Youth and Family Program Developers).
+All students choose to complete one of two tracks.
+The Applied Professional Track is well-suited for students who are interested in working directly with children and families in practitioner roles (e.g., Board Certified Behavior Analysts, Child Life Specialists, Youth and Family Program Developers).
 The Empirical Research Track is designed for students who are interested in enrolling eventually in doctoral programs (e.g., Ph.D., Psy.D., Ed.D. in Clinical, Developmental, Educational, or Cognitive Psychology) or pursuing careers in research.
 Both options require that students become skilled in integrating the most current child development research and theory with effective practice in professional or academic settings.
-Within each track, there are additional Areas of Concentration that allow for further specialization.
-Our degree culminates in a comprehensive exam that reflects all coursework completed and is directly relevant to individual student’s development.
+Within each track, additional Areas of Concentration allow for further specialization.
+The degree culminates in a comprehensive exam that reflects all coursework completed and is directly relevant to the individual student’s development and personal goals.

-Because of our program’s small size, about 20 students per cohort, students can expect to receive individualized attention from their advisors.
-Current Students are pursuing a wide range of interests through varied programs of study and Alumni have gone on to a variety of career paths.
+Because of the program’s small size (approximately 20 students per cohort), students can expect to receive individualized attention from their advisors.
+Current Students are pursuing a wide range of interests through varied programs of study.
+Alumni have gone on to a variety of career paths.

-Please note: Although the M.Ed. in Child Studies program allows for students to pursue a range of interests and includes study of the intellectual, emotional, social, and physical development of children and adolescents, it does not licensure as a counselor, therapist, or teacher.
+Note: Although the M.Ed. in Child Studies program allows students to pursue a range of interests and includes study of the intellectual, emotional, social, and physical development of children and adolescents, it does not result in licensure as a counselor, therapist, or teacher.
 Some students may wish to use the program, however, as a foundation for pursuing such licensure or as preparation for related doctoral studies.